-It is important to have the correct hitch equipment.
-Crosswinds, large trucks going by and rough roads are a few reasons why you will need the right hitch.
-Here are some rules to follow: " The rear bumper on your vehicle is not intended for hitches.
+" The rear bumper on your vehicle is not intended for hitches.
 Do not attach rental hitches or other bumper-type hitches to it.
 Use only a frame-mounted hitch that does not attach to the bumper.

 " Will you have to make any holes in the body of your vehicle when you install a trailer hitch?
 If you do, then be sure to seal the holes later when you remove the hitch.
 If you do not seal them, deadly carbon monoxide (CO) from your exhaust can get into your vehicle.
 See Engine Exhaust.
 Dirt and water can, too.

 You should always attach chains between your vehicle and your trailer.
 Cross the safety chains under the tongue of the trailer so that the tongue will not drop to the road if it becomes separated from the hitch.
 Instructions about safety chains may be provided by the hitch manufacturer or by the trailer manufacturer.
 Follow the manufacturer's recommendation for attaching safety chains and do not attach them to the bumper.
 Always leave just enough slack so you can turn with your rig.
 And, never allow safety chains to drag on the ground.